 Looking at Epic again, we find the E&M charge calculator and coding assistance tools to be 100% configurable.
 Also, included for use is both a shorthand method (for speed and efficiency in simpler scenarios) and a detailed, point-based system (for accuracy in more complicated scenarios).
 Since a large portion of charges and coding can now be automated based on documentation and other EMR functions, staff should also have tools at their fingertips to review and modify the original documentation and corresponding charges when necessary.
 In fact, assertions of subpar charge accuracy in Epic really can only trace their roots back to poor documentation, manual adjustments/errors, or mistakes with general billing configurations.
 The cause is almost always a resource, and not the system itself.

 Finally, the process of transitioning to Epic or any other major system should include a comparison of charts (~100), ensuring the accuracy of both automated charges and manually coded accounts to the historical outcomes.
-The bottom line is that if there are concerns over charge accuracy and coding accuracy, your HIM director and revenue integrity resources should be diving into any and all reasons why, before jumping on the bandwagon for another system, in which much of the same could be experienced.
+The bottom line is that if there are concerns over charge accuracy and coding accuracy, your HIM director and revenue integrity resources must dive into any and all reasons why.
+Otherwise, you risk jumping on the bandwagon for another system and experiencing the same things.

 Increased Revenue Capture